 The popular and family-friendly Children’s Park, located in Randolph Park, is curated by the Retired Art Teachers of Tallahassee.
 The Children’s Park provides child-appropriate activities and experiences, including engaging art-making activities, chalk art, face painting, live entertainment, demonstrations, and games.
 Families enjoy the Jacques Le Moyne encampment and interactive Local Culture tents, which are filled with fun educational opportunities, bringing the best of the “museum” to the park.
 It’s FREE and FUN!

-The purpose of this area is to offer artistic experiences for children and promote organizations that support the arts and local heritage in our community.
+In partnership with Leon County Schools, the purpose of this area is to offer artistic experiences for children and promote organizations that support the arts and local heritage in our community.
 We want to get children excited about the arts and allow their families to learn about what our community has to offer.

 Read More Less